antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 interested in pursuing this direction, but the convergence of .NET Standard and .NET Core doesn't prevent that nor does it make it any harder.

+## Why there is no TFM for WebAssembly

+We originally considered adding TFM for WebAssembly, such as `net5.0-wasm`.
+We decided against for the following reasons:

+* WebAssembly is more like an instruction set (such as x86 or x64) than like an operating system.
+And we generally don't offer divergent APIs between different architectures.

+* WebAssembly's execution model in the browser sandbox is a key differentiator, but we decided that it makes more sense to only model this as a runtime check.
+  Similar to how you check for Windows and Linux, you can use the `OperatingSystem` type.
+Since this isn't about instruction set, the method is called `IsBrowser()` rather than `IsWebAssembly()`.

+* There are [runtime identifiers (RID)][rid] for WebAssembly, called `browser` and `browser-wasm`.
+They allow package authors to deploy different binaries when targeting WebAssembly in a browser.

+As part of the compatibility analyzer, we have marked APIs that are unsupported in the browser sandbox.
+For example, `System.Diagnostics.Process`.
+If you use those APIs from inside a browser app, you'll get a warning telling you that this APIs is unsupported.
+A following blog post will go into more detail on this.

 ## Summary

 `net5.0` is for code that runs everywhere.
 It combines and replaces the